MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/site-mailbox-retirement-faq.md

   >
   > Microsoft.Exchange.Clients.Owa2.Server.Core.OwaExplicitLogonException

   This change doesn't block exporting site mailbox data to a .pst file by using eDiscovery.
-You can follow the steps from the "How can I keep the data from my site mailboxes?" section to export site mailbox data to a .pst file.
+You can follow the steps under "How can I keep the data from my site mailboxes?" to export site mailbox data to a .pst file.

   [Back to top](#summary)